sgreg/rudy/firmware/v-usb/02_usb-led/README.md

 ## Build and flash it

-The general instruction in the [parent directory's README](../). apply here, but the firmware itself is found in the [`device/`](device/) directory, so the `make` commands need to be run from within that directory instead of the example's main directory.
+The general instruction in the [parent directory's README](../) apply here, except the firmware itself is found in the [`device/`](device/) directory, so the `make` commands need to be run from within that directory instead of the example's main directory.

 ## Use it